GoogleChrome/web.dev/src/site/content/en/fast/signed-exchanges/index.md

 The relationship between SXGs and Web Bundles is a common point of confusion.
-SXGs and Web Bundles are two distinct technologies that don't depend on each other—Web Bundles can be used with both signed and unsigned exchanges.The common goal advanced by both SXGs and Web Bundles is the creation of a "web packaging" format that allows sites to be shared in their entirety for offline consumption.
+SXGs and Web Bundles are two distinct technologies that don't depend on each other—Web Bundles can be used with both signed and unsigned exchanges.
+The common goal advanced by both SXGs and Web Bundles is the creation of a "web packaging" format that allows sites to be shared in their entirety for offline consumption.

-SXGs are the first part of the Web Packaging spec that browsers will implement.
+SXGs are the first part of the Web Packaging spec that Chromium-based browsers will implement.

 ## How to use SXGs